sbamboo/go-framework/protocols.md

     "tree": [...TREE...] // Array of tree objects (tree of nodes) }
 ```
 TREE: The objects fields are node properties, the protocol recommends having atleast "id" and "type" but this is up to the protocol implementor, all objects can otherwise be identified by an array of indexes to reach it or if given it's id or an id of a parent/grandparent and the indexes path from it.
-Each object may have a field "children" this is a list of more objects. (this is the only tree field whos implementation is static and known.
+Each object may have a field "children" this is a list of more objects. (this is the only tree field whos implementation is static and known)

 ### << Elements Update
+App emitts it has an update for an element, fields here are only the updated fields that should be updated on the receiver, and can't include "children" field nor "id" field.
 ```json
 {
     "signal": "elements:update",